daniprec/LaTeX2img/README.md

 ## Running the Script

-You can run the script in the command line through Python:
+You can run the script in the command line using Python:

 ```python
 python tex2imgs.py -file <path-to-your-tex-file>